appbaseio/reactive-manual/docs/v1.0.0/components/DataSearch.md

 />
 ```

-### Props
+## Props

 - **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
 - **title** `String or HTML` [optional]
     set the title of the component to be shown in the UI.
-- **appbaseField** `String or Array`
+- **dataField** `String or Array`
     database field(s) to be connected to the component's UI view.
 DataSearch accepts an Array in addition to String, useful for applying search across multiple fields.
 - **defaultSelected** `string` [optional]
     preset the search query text in the search box.
 - **searchWeight** `Array` [optional]
-    set the search weight for the database fields, useful when appbaseField is an Array of more than one field.
+    set the search weight for the database fields, useful when dataField is an Array of more than one field.
 This prop accepts an array of numbers.
 A higher number implies a higher relevance weight for the corresponding field in the search results.
 - **placeholder** `String` [optional]
     set the placeholder text to be shown in the searchbox input field.
 Defaults to "Search".
 - **autoSuggest** `Boolean` [optional]